 The zoo has one main restaurant, the Graze café, located near the tigers and meerkat enclosure.
 We brought a picnic with us so only ventured inside for a coffee and much needed rest just before it was about to close.
 By this time it was pretty empty, and there wasn’t a huge amount of food to choose from.

 There were tables inside and also plenty of covered seating outside too.
-The food looked pretty average and as you might expect on a day out, with kids’ meals costing £4.50 for a main and 2 sides or £4 for a kids’ box consisting of a cheese roll, packet of pombears, dried fruit and a choice of milk, water or juice.
+The food looked pretty average and as you might expect on a day out, with jacket potato options and kids’ meals costing £5.95.

 For those after healthier options, as well as cakes and biscuits you can also buy fruit and yogurt.
 And the Graze Cafe also has a microwave that you can use to heat up baby food.